 Tip: You can close any notebook or PDF you are on by swiping down from the top of the screen.
 Much faster than trying to use the menu.

 You can create Layers on your page, allowing you to manipulate one layer without affecting the other layers.
-With this, you can make more elaborate sketches, diagrams or even add text over a custom background.
+With this, you can make more elaborate sketches, diagrams, or even add text over a custom background.

 Another cool feature is the ability to convert your handwriting to text.
 This feature works as well as can be expected.
 Your writing must be clear enough for it to recognize the words.
 It appears you can only convert one or more pages to text.
 Once the conversion is complete, you have no choice but to email it somewhere.
-You can't save it to the device.
+You can't save the converted text to the device.

 Tip: You need to be connected to Wi-Fi to do any text conversion.

 The device comes with many built-in templates that you can use.
 The built-in templates include everything from dots to your standard notebook lines with margins.
-There are a few templates for "Planner," including a checklist, day planner, and a couple of week planners.

 Fortunately, you can also use a PDF for your Daily Planner type of notebooks.
 You can find them all over the place.
 Etsy is an excellent place to start.
 I added some more resources to the bottom of this article.